ibm-messaging/connectivity-pack-kafka-connectors/README.md

     - The following section explains the environment variables that are used in the Kafka Connect configuration:

+        - **`CONNECTIVITYPACK_SERVICE_URL`**: The URL of the Connectivity Pack that the Kafka connector uses to connect.
+For example:

+          ```yaml
+          CONNECTIVITYPACK_SERVICE_URL: <connectivity-service-url>
+          ```

+          You can set this URL by using a `configMapKeyRef` that points to the ConfigMap of the Connectivity Pack or directly set it to the correct endpoint.
+Ensure that the URL is accessible from the Kafka Connect container.

         - **`CONNECTIVITYPACK_PKCS12_PASSWORD`**: The password that is used to access the PKCS12 certificate store.
 This environment variable is required for secure communication between the connector and the Connectivity Pack only if the PKCS12 file is password-protected.
 If the PKCS12 file does not have a password, this can be set as an empty string or skip configuring this environment variable.
 For example:

             ```yaml